cg354/docs/practicals/metagenomic_exercise.md

 You will see that the spreadsheet contained, in effect, two tables.
 The first 29 columns describe the metadata for each sample (location, GPS, temperature etc).
 The rest of the columns describe the percent abundance of taxonomic groups dentified by Metaphlan.
 The first thought is that the abundances for each row should add up to 100% but instead they add up to about 800% (how can you show this?).
-You relaize that this is becasue the percentage abundance for each taxonomic rank is shown separately and there are eight taxonomic ranks represented (see below).
+You realize that this is becasue the percentage abundance for each taxonomic rank is shown separately and there are eight taxonomic ranks represented (see below).
 In order to compare across samples, we only want to focus on one rank.
 Lets pick a genus-level classification.
 A typical record looks like this: